twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 allows chezmoi to provide features that are not possible when using symlinks, for example having files that are encrypted, executable, private, or templates.

-There's nothing special about dotfiles managed by chezmoi, whereas dotfiles managed with GNU Stow are special because they're actually symlinks to somewhere else.
+There is nothing special about dotfiles managed by chezmoi, whereas dotfiles managed with GNU Stow are special because they're actually symlinks to somewhere else.